Menu icon

 What other information should I know?

 Orientation: Students are encouraged to visit with their instructor prior to class starting.
 Instructor information can be found on your course schedule from the Student Portal.
 Feel free to schedule an appointment at any time if you have questions.
+Instructors contact information is found on our website under Academics-> Faculty and Staff-> Contact Staff.

-Student Handbook: Please ensure you read and understand the Lake Area Tech student handbook.
-This can be found on MyPortal or on our website at https://www.lakeareatech.edu/campus/campus-life/student-handbook/.This is your responsibility.
+Student Handbook: Please ensure you read and understand the LATC student handbook.
+This can be found online on our website www.lakeareatech.edu.
+This is your responsibility.

 Grades and Attendance: Students are responsible to provide grade and attendance information to the High School.
 You can find daily grades/attendance on your Portal and final grades on the MY PORTAL site.
 Some course may use programs such as Cengage or MyLab books for daily grades.

-Withdraw Pass (WP): You will have until Midterm of the semester to drop a class with a Withdraw Passing grade.
+Withdraw pass (WP): You will have until Midterm of the semester to drop the class with a Withdraw Passing grade.
 This does not affect your GPA but you will still be responsible to pay for the course.
 You must contact Lee Quale and your high school to drop a course.
 Your high school and DOE will be notified.
 Withdrawal from a course will affect your ability to take future dual credit classes based on legislation.

 Withdraw Fail (WF): After midterm, if you drop a class, you will receive a WF.
 This will affect your GPA the same as an F and will be recorded as a 0 on the 4.0 GPA.
 You must contact Lee Quale to drop a course.
 Your high school and DOE will be notified.
 Withdrawal from a course will affect your ability to take future dual credit classes based on legislation.